Proposal of a quantum version of active particles via a nonunitary quantum walk

+We finally investigate the dynamics of our quantum active particle under an effective harmonic potential.
+For this purpose, we set the parameters for the coin operator \eqref{eqQABP11}, $\theta_{\mathrm{G}}$ and $\theta_{\mathrm{E}}$, linear in $x$:

+While the Dirac particle in the continuum limit of the quantum walk~\cite{Strauch06} perceives the linear potential in equation~\eqref{eqQABP13}, the corresponding Schr\"{o}dinger particle perceives~\cite{Yamagishi23} the potential squared, which is a harmonic potential in the region $(-\alpha-1)/\beta\le x\le(-\alpha+1)/\beta$.
+All computations for the one-dimensional oscillator were conducted with the parameters fixed as follows:

-For the initial state for the computation, we shift to the right by $\delta_x$ sites an eigenstate of the eigenvalue close to unity with the parameters in Eq.~\eqref{eqQABP15} and $g=0$, which we numerically found; see Fig.~\ref{qabp_28_L=801_init}.
+Figure~\ref{qabp_28_L=801}(a) shows the potential of equation~\eqref{eqQABP13} squared, which is perceived by the corresponding Schr\"{o}dinger particle in the continuum limit (cf.~Ref.~\cite{Yamagishi23}) perceives.
+For the initial state for the computation, we shift to the right by $\delta_x$ sites an eigenstate of the eigenvalue close to unity with the parameters in equation~\eqref{eqQABP15} and $g=0$, which we found numerically; see Fig.~\ref{qabp_28_L=801}(b).\

-We first investigate the dependence of the survival probability in the potential, in the region of $-80\le x\le 0$, on $\delta_x$ and $g$; see Fig.~\ref{qabp_28_survivalprob}.
-(Here the system size is $L_x=401$ with $-200\le x\le200$ under the periodic boundary conditions.)
-Starting from $g=0$, we see that the survival probability decreases as $g$ increases to some point, but at around $g=2$ (depending on $\delta_x$, which is the number of steps we shift the eigenstate), it starts slightly increasing and converges to a constant up to $g=10$, for which the probability almost comes from the excited state.
+We first investigate the dependence of the survival probability, that is, the probability of being trapped by the potential that spans the region of $-80\le x\le 0$, on $\delta_x$ and $g$; see Fig.~\ref{qabp_28_survivalprob}.
+(Here, the system size is $L_x=401$ with $-200\le x\le200$ under the periodic boundary conditions.)
+Starting from $g=0$, we see that the survival probability decreases as $g$ increases to some point, but at approximately $g=2$ (depending on $\delta_x$, which is the number of steps by which we shift the eigenstate), it starts to increase slightly and converges to a constant up to $g=10$, for which the probability originates almost entirely from the excited state.